Covid-19 Health and Safety

 Effective March 21, 2022, masking will be optional within the EDCJCC, except for in Goldman Theater and Cafritz Hall, as well as in any other program deemed necessary by the seating layout.

 Our vaccination and mask policies will be updated based on CDC guidance, as well as guidance from local and state governmental health authorities.
 Updates or adjustments to these policies will be communicated on our website and in emails to our community.
 These policies will be implemented and enforced in full compliance with all applicable laws requiring reasonable accommodations of disabilities and religious beliefs.

-There is a deeply held Jewish value of pikuach nefesh, which holds that the protection of human life is the highest priority above all other laws/requirements/freedoms.
+There is a deeply held Jewish value of pikuach nefesh, which holds that the protection of human life is the highest priority above all other laws, requirements, or freedoms.
 Thank you for joining the EDCJCC in an effort to combat COVID-19 and to keep our community safe.

-We look forward to welcoming you back into community moments in the months ahead and want you to feel confident that we are doing this with your safety as our top priority.
+We look forward to welcoming you back into our community, and we want you to feel confident that we are doing this with your safety as our top priority.